PM Modi to deliver keynote address at VivaTech | ExBulletin

 The event will also see the participation of bigwigs like Tim Cook, CEO of Apple, Mark Zuckerberg, CEO of Facebook, and Brad Smith, President of Microsoft, among others.

-VivaTech is one of the largest digital and startup events in Europe, and it has been held in Paris every year since 2016, the Prime Minister’s Office (PMO) noted.
+VivaTech is one of the biggest digital and startup events in Europe, and it has been held in Paris every year since 2016, the Prime Minister’s Office (PMO) noted.

 It is jointly organized by Publicis Groupe, a leading advertising and marketing conglomerate, and Les Echos, a leading French media group.